keelus/hiruki/README.md

 <h1 align="center">Hiruki</h1>
 <p>
-    Hiruki is a 3D renderer and game engine, written in C++.
+    Hiruki is a 3D software rasterizer, written in C++.
 The primary focus of this project is self-learning in the field of computer graphics and related algebra, along with creating and mantaining a comprehensive, useful library.
 </p>

 <p>